-The public health practicum is a required element of the Master of Public Health (MPH) degree at the Boston University School of Public Health (BUSPH).
+A public health practicum is a required element of the Master of Public Health (MPH) degree at the Boston University School of Public Health (BUSPH).
 As in all accredited schools of public health, MPH students are required to complete an approved, planned, and supervised practicum.
-The Office of Public Health Practice supplies the academic and administrative framework for the required practicum.
+The Public Health Practice Office supplies the academic and administrative framework for the required practicum.

 A practicum is a BUSPH course that provides the opportunity to integrate and apply classroom learning in a public health work environment, enabling students to observe and learn from professionals in the field.
-With appropriate supervision, students contribute to a community's resources and to the solution of public health problems, while developing practical skills and personal confidence as public health professionals.
+With an approved learning contract and appropriate supervision, the student contributes to a community's resources and to the solution of public health problems, while developing practical skills and personal confidence as a public health professional.

 The practicum is to be scheduled when best suited to meet student and participating organization's needs.
 Financial compensation for a practicum, if available, is a matter to be negotiated between the student and the sponsoring organization.
-In most cases, because of the brief duration and nature of a practicum, the practicum is unpaid.
+The possibility of payment is not a consideration in the approval of the practicum.
+In most cases, because of the brief duration and nature of a practicum, it is unpaid.